edgedb/easy-edgedb/README.md

 };
 ```

 Then we will also add a property `strength -> int16;` to our `Person` type.
-It won't be required because we don't know the strength of everybody in the book...though maybe later on we will if we want to make every character in the book into a character for the game.
+It won't be required because we don't know the strength of everybody in the book...though later on we could make it required if the game needs it.

 Now we'll give Jonathan a strength of 5.
 We'll use `UPDATE` and `SET` like before: